Background

 Description

 The Kovik Lithotectonic Domain forms an E-W oriented strip ~50 km wide in the central part of the Ungava Orogen.
 It is bordered to the south by the Ungava Trough (Northern and Southern domains).
 The northern contact, with the Narsajuaq Lithotectonic Domain, is marked by the Sugluk Shear Zone.
-Its longitudinal extension is poorly defined since rocks of the domain extend under Hudson Bay to the west and under Hudson Strait to the east.
+Its longitudinal extension is poorly defined since rocks of the domain extend under the Hudson Bay to the west and under the Hudson Strait to the east.

 Geology

-ARCHEAN AND PALEOPROTEROZOIC
+ARCHEAN AND PALEOPROTEROZOIC UNITS | ||

-pPnat Nunatak Suite Massive to slightly foliated granite
+pPnat | Nunatak Suite | Massive to slightly foliated granite, monzonite and quartz monzonite |

-ApPnuk Nanuk Complex Felsic to intermediate gneiss and migmatites
+Anuk | Nanuk Complex | Felsic to intermediate gneiss and migmatites |

 Geological Evolution

 The Kovik Domain is a lithotectonic division of the Churchill Province.
-It is interpreted as a window on the parautochnous Archaean basement, equivalent to rocks of the Superior Craton, resulting from their late uplift during the Ungava Orogenesis (Lucas and St-Onge, 1992).
+It is interpreted as a window on the parautochtonous Archaean basement, equivalent to rocks of the Superior Craton, resulting from their late uplift during the Ungava Orogeny (Lucas and St-Onge, 1992).
 Historically, three Archean ages (2882-2737 Ma) were obtained by Parrish (1989) and Scott and St-Onge (1995) from tonalite samples collected in the Kovik Domain.
-A Paleoproterozoic emplacement age obtained by Davis and Sutcliffe (2018) in one of the main units of the Kovik Domain indicates that the latter does not consist solely of Archean units.
+A Paleoproterozoic emplacement age obtained by Davis and Sutcliffe (2018) in one of the main units of the Kovik Lithotectonic Domain indicates that the latter does not consist solely of Archean units.
 Further dating is needed to properly define this lithotectonic package, the nature of which remains uncertain.

 References